 In 1969, engineer Albert Brüggemann founded the company Schallplatten Schneid Technik Brüggemann.
 Thanks to his primary occupation as an audio and measurement engineer at Hessischer Rundfunk, he had the experience and knowledge necessary to establish a phonograph disk cutting studio that was able to meet professional requirements from the beginning.
 Since the order volume soon exceeded the capacity of a studio operated on a part-time basis, in 1971 Albert Brüggemann’s wife Christa became involved in cutting technology and took over all of the work arising in the cutting studio.
 The studio, which has always remained independent, quickly acquired an excellent reputation even beyond the borders of Germany, for the fidelity of the sound transferred to disk.
 Large record companies such as CBS, Bellaphon, Bertelsmann/BMG and others had their more demanding productions cut here, even though – until the introduction of the CD – as a rule they had their own cutting studios.
 Some artists and producers also took and continue to take advantage of the opportunity to be present during cutting – not in order to control the procedure, but in order to test the production once more by listening to it under the neutral monitoring conditions provided here.
 In 1994 a second, fully equipped cutting studio was set up, which has been operated for the past several years by the skilled precision engineer, electronics specialist and musician Daniel Krieger.

 In 2011, Christa and Albert Brüggemann began their well-deserved retirement, and Daniel Krieger took over the direction of the company.
-At the same time, Martin Wegner joined the company as a new engineer.
-Having quickly and successfully familiarized himself with the cutting technology, he is now serving Studio 1.

 The SST Brüggemann company has always used complete cutting equipment from the manufacturer Georg Neumann/Berlin.
 Over the years, several developments in audio studio and cutting technology took place there in close collaboration with SST.